cucapra/gator-study/tutorial.md

 ## Introduction

 This docuement outlines a structure that could be used for a Gator tutorial attached to the Gator user study.
-Such a tutorial will be attached to the [website implementation](https://github.com/cucapra/gator-study/blob/master/implementation.md),
+This tutorial will be attached to the [website implementation](https://github.com/cucapra/gator-study/blob/master/implementation.md).